 What are the responsibilities and job description for the Assistant Project Director position at Rhode Island College?

-The Center for Scholar Development is the home to the four campus TRIO programs: Upward Bound, Student Support Services-Regular, Student Support Services-STEM, the McNair Scholars; and the college’s Preparatory Enrollment Program.
+The Center for Scholar Development is the home to our four campus TRIO programs: Upward Bound, Student Support Services-Regular, Student Support Services-STEM, the McNair Scholars; and the college’s Preparatory Enrollment Program.
 The mission of the CSD department is to support educational pathways in an affirming environment for first-generation scholars in their pursuit of post-secondary success.

 Primary Purpose